Conflux-Chain/js-conflux-sdk/docs/overview.md

 ### Type conversion
-If you want convert a hex to number, or uInt, you can use `format`
+If you want convert a hex to number, or uint, you can use `format`, for example:

 ```js
 const { format } = require('js-conflux-sdk');